All Products

 Configure the LD_PRELOAD environment variable in a script

-If you frequently use NetACC to accelerate an application or you want to use a script to manage multiple applications and accelerate the applications by using NetACC on application startup, you can configure the LD_PRELOAD environment variable in the script.
+If you frequently use NetACC to accelerate an application or you want to use a script to manage multiple applications and accelerate the applications by using NetACC on application startup, configure the LD_PRELOAD environment variable in the script.
 For example, you can create a script named run_with_netacc.

 #!/bin/bash